blakerom/reading-notes/class-14.md

 ### Transitions and Animations

-Transitions can be done with CSS using four different related properties *transition-property, transtiion-duration, transition-timing-function, transition-delay*.
+Transitions can be done with CSS using four different related properties *transition-property, transition-duration, transition-timing-function, transition-delay*.
 Transitions can be applied to pseudo-classes to help trigger the effects, *:hover, :focus, :active,* and *:target*.

 ```css
 .potato {